IBM/dbb-zappbuild/build-conf/README.md

-transfer_srcPDS | Dataset of any type of source transfer_jclPDS | Sample dataset for JCL members transfer_xmlPDS | Sample dataset for xml members transfer_srcOptions | BPXWDYN creation options for creating 'source' type data sets transfer_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. ** If used for multiple, use a file property to set transfer_outputDatasets
+transfer_srcPDS | Dataset of any type of source transfer_jclPDS | Sample dataset for JCL members transfer_xmlPDS | Sample dataset for xml members transfer_dsOptions | BPXWDYN creation options for creating 'source' type data sets transfer_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. ** If used for multiple, use a file property to set transfer_outputDatasets

 ### language-conf/languageConfigProps01.properties
 Sample language configuration properties file used by dbb-zappbuild/utilities/BuildUtilities.groovy.